 Use black (add transparency only as necessary to suggest dimensionality).

 Use the PDF format.

 Make sure the image is visually centered in the control (note that visually centered might not be the same as mathematically centered).

 When you create an icon to put inside a toolbar control in PDF format, OS X will automatically scale your icon for high-resolution display.
-You do not need to provide a high-resolution version.
+You don't need to provide a high-resolution version.

 You might be able to use a system-provided icon or image to represent a common task or a standard interface element in your toolbar controls, such as the connect via Bluetooth icon (that is,).
 OS X provides many icons that can be used inside toolbar controls and a few icons that can be used as icon buttons in a toolbar.
 For more information about the images that are available and what they mean, see “System-Provided Icons.”

 For freestanding icons in a toolbar, create inviting images that are easy to identify.
-Because freestanding toolbar icons do not need to fit within a toolbar control, you have a little more room to express them.
+Because freestanding toolbar icons don't need to fit within a toolbar control, you have a little more room to express them.
 As you design a freestanding icon for your toolbar, follow these guidelines: